JinalDevadiga/gpu-bug-reproductions/tvm/issue_7246/README.md

 ## Approach

 `apache-tvm==0.8.0` (the buggy version) is not available as a pip wheel — the oldest available release is `0.9.0`.
-TIR inspection approach used — same as Triton #8311.
+TIR inspection approach is used to confirm the fix.

 ## What is the Bug?